tommywaaf/monad-boss-game-web/DEPLOYMENT_GUIDE.md

 ## 🎯 What You Can Do Now

 ### Kill Bosses
-- Base 75% success rate
+- Base 100% success rate
 - Each item boosts your success rate
 - Max success rate: 99%

 ### Collect Items
-- 10 tiers: Common → Rainbow
+- 10 tiers: Grey → Rainbow
 - Each tier has different rarity
 - Items boost success & rarity rates